tzbee/web-feed/README.md

 ### daemon

 Start the daemon.
-Input and ouptput must be sent through the standard input and read through standard err streams.[More info later]
+Input and output must be sent through the standard input and read through standard err streams.[More info later]

 `crawler daemon`